launchableinc/hands-on-lab/HANDSON2.md

 # Hands-on 2.
-Introduce the Launchable Command
+Try predictive test selection

-In this section, you will try to use Predictive Test Selection (PTS) via Launchable command.
+In this section, you will test drive Predictive Test Selection (PTS) on your own computer, and you will gain a better understanding of how it fits in your delivery pipeline.

-Then, you will:

-1. Try to send data to Launchable via `launchable record build` command
-1. Try to use PTS via `launchable subset` command

-# Try to send data to Launchable

-Let’s try sending data to Launchable. you’ll start with the `launchable record build` command.
+# Capture software under test

+In order to select the right tests for your software, Launchable needs to know what software you are testing.
+We call this a **build**.

+A build is a specific version of your software that you are testing.
+It can consists of multiple Git repositories, and in each repository, it points to a specific commit.
+A build is identified by its name.

->  **build** represents that software.
+>  **build** represents the software.
 Each time you send test results to Launchable, you record them against a specific build so that Launchable knows that you ran X tests against Y software with Z results.

 refs: [Documentation](https://www.launchableinc.com/docs/concepts/build/)

-Therefore, before you run your tests, you can create a build using `launchable record build`.
+Therefore, before you run your tests, you record a build using `launchable record build`.

-Let’s try running it:
+Move to the locally checked out copy of your software, check out its main branch, and run the following command to record a build:
 ```
 $ LAUNCHABLE_TOKEN=<LAUNCHABLE TOKEN> launchable record build --name hands-on